 There has been a great response from authors at institutions that are participating in our Read & Publish Open Access initiative.

-In addition to benefitting from unlimited “read” access to Development, Journal of Cell Science and Journal of Experimental Biology and their archives, authors welcome the opportunity to publish an uncapped number of Open Access research articles without charge in Development, Journal of Cell Science and Journal of Experimental Biology.
+In addition to benefitting from unlimited “read” access to Development, Journal of Cell Science and Journal of Experimental Biology and their archives, authors can publish an uncapped number of Open Access research articles without charge in Development, Journal of Cell Science and Journal of Experimental Biology.
 Immediate Open Access publishing also means that articles are instantly available to other researchers worldwide, regardless of institutional licensing arrangements.

 James Briscoe, Senior Group Leader, The Francis Crick Institute, UK and Editor-in-Chief of Development: